henrikstengaard/amiga-whdload-game-scripts/README.md

 1. Double-click 'download_whdownload_games.cmd' in Windows Explorer or start 'download_whdownload_games.ps1' from Powershell to run script.
 2. Wait for all games being downloaded to folder 'whdownload_games'.

+## Download Amiga English Board WHDLoad Packs

+A PowerShell script to download whdload packs from Amiga English Board ftp server.
+The script downloads games and demoes whdload packs, uncompress archives and copies whdload packs with update packs in combined folders.

+1. Double-click 'download_aeb_whdload_packs.cmd' in Windows Explorer or start 'download_aeb_whdload_packs.ps1' from Powershell to run script.
+2. Wait for whdload pcaks being downloaded, uncompressed and copied to combined folders in output folder 'aeb_whdload_packs'.

 ## Filter Whdownload Games

 A PowerShell script to filter games downloaded from www.whdownload.com by excluding unwanted versions and picking spreferred versions.